-Earlier this year, a student shared that she was so concerned about food waste, she’d rather run out of groceries than waste food.
+At a food waste presentation I gave recently, a student shared that she was so concerned about food waste that she would rather run out of groceries than waste food.

 Meanwhile in America, 37 million people are faced with hunger.